Energy

 The electricity-saving rate = electricity-saving / (electricity saving + electricity consumption).

 • In order to improve energy efficiency and achieve continuous improvement, CSC sets the energy intensity target (Mcal/tCS) of steel manufacturing process according to the annual production plan and energy saving goals every year, as the energy performance indicator.
 The energy intensity target=the Total Energy Consumption Target/the Estimated Production Volume of Crude Steel (CS), while the Total Energy Consumption Target= (Primary Energy + Secondary Energy)-(Self-Produced Secondary Energy sold + Energy Dissipation).
-In 2023, the targeted total energy consumption is 55,000,000 MWh, and the estimated production volume of CS is 8.7 million tonnes.
-The energy intensity target of 2023 of steel manufacturing process is 5,436 Mcal/tCS (=6.321 MWh/tCS).
-The actual energy intensity was 5,504 Mcal/tCS (=6.400 MWh/tCS) which fell short of the target because the actual crude steel production was about 0.9 million tonnes lower than the estimation.
-However, the total energy consumption target was achieved.
+In 2024, the targeted total energy consumption is 50,900,000 MWh, and the estimated production volume of CS is 8.0 million tonnes.
+The energy intensity target of 2024 of steel manufacturing process is 5,475 Mcal/tCS (=6.366 MWh/tCS).
+The actual energy intensity was 5,461 Mcal/tCS (=6.350 MWh/tCS) which reached the target in 2024.

 • Renewable energy

-CSC Solar Co. had set up a total of 97.9MW PV system in CSC Group from 2017 to 2023, which is responded to CSC’s Energy Policy, which says “Carbon Reduction and development of green energy.”
-As of the end of 2023, the cumulative power generation reached 540 million kWh.
+CSC Solar Co. had set up a total of 100.6MW PV system in CSC Group from 2017 to 2024, which is responded to CSC's Energy Policy, which says “Carbon Reduction and development of green energy.”
+As of the end of 2024, the cumulative power generation reached 650 million kWh.

 • The data of non-renewable energy consumption in the above table and Sustainability Report have been checked by the BSI verification company during the annual GHG inventory checkup.
 However, the energy unit in the CSR report is GJ, and the energy unit in the above table is MWH, also the non-renewable energy sold has been deducted.
 The formula of the above table is (fossil fuel consumption + purchased electricity consumption – non-renewable energy sold).
 As for renewable energy consumption in above table, the data is currently recorded by meters.
 The PV generation equipment had received to T-REC, and it will be possible to report according to the number of T-RECs obtained.